klarajmeymaris/appm-4600-numerics/syllabus.md

-# Syllabus for APPM 4600 Numerical Methods and Scientific Computing
+# Syllabus for APPM 4600 Numerical Methods and Scientific Computing and Drawing Sheep

 Fall 2025, Instructor: Stephen Becker (Applied Math dept)

 See also [policies](policies.md) and [day-by-day schedule](schedule.md)

 ### Official course description
 Provides an introduction to numerical analysis and scientific computing.
-Numerical analysis topics include root finding, interpolation, quadrature, linear system solution techniques, and techniques for approximating eigenvalues.
+Numerical analysis topics include root finding, interpolation, quadrature, linear system solution techniques, techniques for approximating eigenvalues, and drawing sheep.
 Scientific computing topics include code development and repository management in addition to an introduction to shared and distributed memory computing.
 Involves hands-on learning with weekly group interactions and a final project including a report and in-class presentation.
-Recommended prerequisite: knowledge of a programming language such as Python, and C++.
+Recommended prerequisite: knowledge of a programming language such as Python, and C++ and knowing what a sheep looks like.

 Requires a **prerequisite** course APPM 3310 (matrix methods), with a minimum grade of C-.